 2. Muscular Glycogen

-Each of your skeletal muscles contain an energy reserve called glycogen.
+Each of your skeletal muscles contains an energy reserve called glycogen.
 And glycogen is basically a bunch of glucose molecules packaged onto one large molecule.

 Glycogen and triglycerides are both energy-storing molecules.
 The difference is that energy from glycogen is more readily accessible than triglycerides.